-From Wikipedia we learn that the neighborhood takes it’s name from the Tiffany streetcar line which started operation in 1890 with the opening of the Grand viaduct.
+The neighborhood takes it’s name from the Tiffany streetcar line which started operation in 1890 with the opening of the Grand viaduct.
 The Tiffany streetcar line transformed the neighborhood into a middle-class commuters suburb.
-The area was originally platted out by the French in 1769; back then Grand was for beyond the edge of the settlement of St. Louis.
+The area was originally platted out by the French in 1769; back then Grand was far beyond the edge of the settlement of St. Louis.
 By the 1860’s much of this area had become property of Mrs. Mary McRee, who ended up selling most of the land to a developer in 1888.
 A portion of the area was subdivided into McRee City in 1869 and was developed by Mary McRee to take advantage of the horse carriage lines that were arriving in the area.
 Wow, this city has an amazing history.
+My source.

 Here are some of the views along South Grand Blvd:

 Almost 1 year ago, part of the Pevely dairy caught fire and collapsed, leaving a big hole in the streetscape along Grand near Choteau.
 Bruce Development purchased the 10-acre complex in April, 2010 for $2.2M.
 The redevelopment plan for the building is now on the books and includes rental lofts and retail space.
 A redeveloped Pevely building will certainly help the streetscape on Grand.

 A shot of the fire which destroyed the southern most building (by Michael R. Allen):

 Renderings of possible redevelopment (the building lost due to fire was located where the parking lot is shown at the bottom of the second image):